ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

 ## GPU "Pointer"

-It is necessary to create a bridge between the indirect draw command and the virtual tile table in order to obtain tile information.
-UE5's VSMs use InstanceID to index the virtual tile table.
-The solution requires recording an extra InstanceOffset variable for each mesh, since the StartInstanceLocation cannot be obtained from the vertex shader if the shading language is beyond SM 6.8.
+Creating a bridge between the indirect draw command and the virtual shadow map is critical for obtaining the tile information.
+UE5 VSM's solution, using InstanceID to index the virtual tile table, requires recording an extra InstanceOffset variable for each mesh, since the StartInstanceLocation cannot be obtained from the vertex shader if the shading language is beyond SM 6.8.
 In Simplified VSMs, we use **"GPU Pointer"** to point the GPU address of the tile information buffer.

 <p align="center">
     <img src="/resource/vsm_project/image/gpu_pointer.png" width="75%" height="75%">
 </p>

-For each tile, simplified VSMs generate information including a view-proj matrix, mip level, and tile indexes.
-We can calculate the GPU address of each tile with the tile index and the base GPU address recorded on the application side.

-Another problem is that the GPU pointer is 64 bits in size, and HLSL does not support additions of 64 bits.
-Therefore, it is necessary to implement a custom 64 bit addition for the GPU pointer:
+Simplified VSM generates the information including a view-proj matrix, mip leve and tile indexes on the GPU side for each tile.
+The GPU address of each tile with the tile is calculated with the tile index and the base GPU address that recorded on the application side.
+Since the GPU pointer is 64 bits and HLSL doesn't support 64 bits integer addition, we implement a custom 64 bit addition for the GPU pointer:

 ```cpp
 struct UINT64
 {